What you'll learn

 Course description

 This course will help senior officials make greater use of data and evidence in their everyday decision-making.
 This unit presents a few over-arching frameworks that are helpful in approaching complicated decisions.
-You will learn how to orgnaize your thinking, how to break a problem down into parts, and how to figure out where evidence can be most useful in making a decision.
+You will learn how to organize your thinking, how to break a problem down into parts, and how to figure out where evidence can be most useful in making a decision.

 Course Outline